 I don’t know who the guy with the mustache in the middle is.
 He only appears in this one panel, and nobody talks to him, or looks in his direction.
 The meeting goes on for two pages, but after this panel mustache guy disappears, into the ether.
 DC Database doesn’t know who he is, either.
 Man of mystery.

-The one who gets the most attention is Steve, who’s the official comic relief character.
+The one who gets the most attention is Steve Lombard, the comic relief bully.
 He’s got a big gold trophy for being named Sportscaster of the Year, and he wants to show it off in the evening’s broadcast.
 Steve is blustery and obnoxious, and once the meeting’s over, Clark’s going to deliberately trap him in the storage room, just to get away from him.

-I talked yesterday about the formula for getting the audience to like a character — make a friend, make a joke, and make a plot point.
+I talked yesterday about the formula for getting the audience to like a character — make a friend, make a joke, and make something happen.
 Steve delivers on the joke, but fails on the other counts.
 As far as I can tell, there isn’t a character in the whole place who actually likes Steve; everyone seems to be annoyed by him all the time.

 And in this case, he’s positioned as a storyline speed bump, who insists on coming along with Clark on his assignment.
 This prevents Clark from putting on the Superman cape and making actual story progress, so Steve is clearly acting in direct opposition to the interests of the audience.
 That means we don’t like him, so if Clark wants to use his heat vision to weaken the screws in a shelving unit and crush Steve under a rack of heavy videotape canisters, then that is entirely fine with us.